 Dr. Porcher had connections with Bishop Gadsden of Charleston, the fourth Episcopal Bishop of South Carolina.
 A small church was approved following this request, and the new congregation gathered in a schoolhouse near Blooming Grove Plantation.

 The board-and-battan structure was designed by the Reverend John D. MccCollough and built by Adam Bede.
 It was renovated in 1945 and 1955.

-In 1859, Dr. Porcher donated two acres of land for the construction of a proper sanctuary to serve the growing Episcopal community in Mars Bluff.
-This Cruciform, or cross-shaped, building was consecrated on June 5th of that year.
-Though small, Christ Church became a vibrant part of the community over the next 50 years.
-However, parishioners began attending St. John’s Episcopal Church in downtown Florence in the late nineteenth and early twentieth centuries, causing Christ Church to close in 1918.
+In 1856 Dr. Porcher donated two acres for the construction of a proper sanctuary to serve the growing Episcopal community in Mars Bluff.
+This Cruciform structure was consecrated on June 5th, 1859.
+Though small, Christ Church served as a vibrant part of the community for the next 50 years.
+However, parishioners began attending St. John’s Episcopal Church in downtown Florence in the late-nineteenth and early-twentieth centuries, causing Christ Church to close in 1918.